22 Great Family Days Out: Where To Take the Kids This Summer

 Wow your kids, whatever their age, by joining in with Kids Week at the London theatres.

 More accurately described as a month spanning the whole of August, this is a chance for kids to go free to see many of the best London shows.
-With tickets on offer to big name family shows such as Horrible Histories, Zog, Mary Poppins, The Tiger Who Came To Tea and What The Ladybird Heard, you don’t want to miss out.
+With tickets on offer to big name family shows such as Wicked, Frozen, Mary Poppins, The Tiger Who Came To Tea and Room on the Broom, you don’t want to miss out.

 15. Meet Animal Friends at the Zoo